 Over the past 200 years or so, orchids have went from a mysterious and challenging plant, barely sustained in cultivation, to a fixture in many homes and businesses.
 Today, easy-care varieties of these beautiful flowering houseplants can be purchased just about anywhere, including the supermarket checkout lane.
 In the last decade, plants in the orchid family have become highest selling potted plants in the US horticulture industry, exceeding the previous leader, poinsettias.

 The late winter is often a time of anticipation for spring flowering, when many gardeners watch for the first signs of early blooming bulbs.
 However, one unique woody plant is currently in full bloom putting on the first flower display of spring in the Illinois landscape.

 There is a growing body of research supporting the use of native plants in landscaping to preserve local biodiversity and sustain native wildlife populations.
 Currently, much of our urban plant composition is not comprised of native species, based on the general public’s historical preference for non-native, exotic plant materials.
-Numerous studies have found that these non-native plants outnumber native species in US landscape settings from urban to suburban
+Numerous studies have found that these non-native plants outnumber native species in U.S. landscape settings from urban to suburban or rural areas.